VenusInterns/BlogTemplate/TechnicalBlogPost.md

     dotnet new3 blog -o c:\temp\TestBlog\ -n "My Blog"

-Four months ago we each received an email from our soon to be manager, Barry, informing us that we would be on the Visual Studio Web Tools team.
+Three months ago, we walked into the Visual Studio Web Tools team and were met with a warm welcome from our manager and mentors.
 Our task was to create a template of a web application as a pilot for a set of templates showcasing new functionalities in Razor Pages.
 We decided on building a blog template because of our familiarity with writing and reading blogs, and because we felt it could be relatable within the developer community.
 Along with researching topics in web development, we had fun playing with different blog engines to help us brainstorm features for our project.
 In that first week, we all acted as program managers and prioritized features.
 Every three weeks we rotated between the PM and developer roles, with one of us acting as PM and the other two as developers.

 "My favorite part of the internship was being able to interact with people from all over Visual Studio to get their feedback on our Blog Template or to ask them questions about specific technologies" -Lucas